zeke/devcenter-scraper/content/md/heroku-labs-websockets.md

 ### Timeouts

 The normal [Heroku HTTP routing timeout rules](https://devcenter.heroku.com/articles/http-routing#timeouts) apply to the WebSocket labs feature.
 Either client or server can prevent the connection from idling by sending an occasional ping packet over the connection.

+### Keep-alive

+WebSocket capable endpoints do not support HTTP keep-alive.
+This means that after each HTTP request, the client establishes a new connection to the endpoint.
+For HTTPS and WSS requests the SSL negotiation is performed for every request.

 ### Example implementations